Albemarle (NYSE:ALB) Releases FY 2021 Earnings Guidance

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Friday, September 17th will be paid a $0.39 dividend.
-This represents a $1.56 annualized dividend and a yield of 0.65%.
-The ex-dividend date is Thursday, September 16th.
-Albemarle’s dividend payout ratio (DPR) is 37.86%.
+Albemarle (NYSE:ALB) last released its earnings results on Tuesday, August 3rd.
+The specialty chemicals company reported $0.89 earnings per share for the quarter, beating analysts’ consensus estimates of $0.83 by $0.06.
+Albemarle had a return on equity of 8.92% and a net margin of 21.78%.
+The company had revenue of $773.90 million during the quarter, compared to analyst estimates of $787.72 million.
+During the same quarter in the previous year, the company posted $0.86 EPS.
+Albemarle’s revenue for the quarter was up 1.3% on a year-over-year basis.
+As a group, equities research analysts expect that Albemarle will post 3.57 EPS for the current year.

+ALB has been the topic of a number of research analyst reports.
+Berenberg Bank upgraded Albemarle from a sell rating to a buy rating and boosted their price target for the company from $115.00 to $280.00 in a report on Wednesday, September 8th.
+Oppenheimer upped their target price on Albemarle from $250.00 to $296.00 and gave the stock an outperform rating in a report on Monday.
+Zacks Investment Research upgraded Albemarle from a hold rating to a buy rating and set a $197.00 target price on the stock in a report on Tuesday, July 13th.
+HSBC downgraded Albemarle from a buy rating to a hold rating in a report on Friday.
+Finally, KeyCorp upped their target price on Albemarle from $117.00 to $127.00 and gave the stock an underweight rating in a report on Friday, August 6th.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $199.95.

-In other news, EVP Karen G. Narwold sold 1,337 shares of the business’s stock in a transaction that occurred on Wednesday, September 8th.
-The shares were sold at an average price of $243.75, for a total value of $325,893.75.
-Following the completion of the transaction, the executive vice president now directly owns 19,533 shares in the company, valued at approximately $4,761,168.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Karen G. Narwold sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, August 6th.
-The shares were sold at an average price of $216.12, for a total transaction of $2,161,200.00.
+In other news, EVP Karen G. Narwold sold 1,338 shares of the stock in a transaction on Thursday, July 8th.
+The stock was sold at an average price of $165.69, for a total transaction of $221,693.22.
+Following the transaction, the executive vice president now directly owns 41,019 shares of the company’s stock, valued at approximately $6,796,438.11.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Raphael Goszcz Crawford sold 9,521 shares of the stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $240.41, for a total value of $2,288,943.61.
+Following the transaction, the insider now directly owns 22,340 shares in the company, valued at $5,370,759.40.
 The disclosure for this sale can be found here.
-Insiders sold a total of 23,534 shares of company stock valued at $5,298,393 in the last quarter.
-Corporate insiders own 0.63% of the company’s stock.
+Insiders sold a total of 23,534 shares of company stock worth $5,298,393 over the last ninety days.
+0.63% of the stock is currently owned by insiders.

-An institutional investor recently raised its position in Albemarle stock.
-Morgan Stanley increased its stake in shares of Albemarle Co.
-(NYSE:ALB) by 35.2% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 507,062 shares of the specialty chemicals company’s stock after purchasing an additional 131,903 shares during the quarter.
-Morgan Stanley owned approximately 0.43% of Albemarle worth $85,420,000 at the end of the most recent reporting period.
-81.13% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Albemarle stock.
+Morgan Stanley lifted its stake in Albemarle Co.
+(NYSE:ALB) by 35.2% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 507,062 shares of the specialty chemicals company’s stock after purchasing an additional 131,903 shares during the period.
+Morgan Stanley owned 0.43% of Albemarle worth $85,420,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 81.13% of the company’s stock.

 Albemarle Corp. engages in developing, manufacturing, and marketing of chemicals for consumer electronics, petroleum refining, utilities, packaging, construction, transportation, pharmaceuticals, crop production, food-safety, and custom chemistry services.
 It operates through the following segments: Lithium, Bromine Specialties, and Catalysts.